NickElseySpelloC/sc_utility/docs/index.md

 - [SCConfigManager](reference/configmanager.md): Reading from and validating YAML style config files
 - [SCLogging](reference/logging.md): Logging messages to the console and a log file and sending email in plain text or HTML format
 - [ShellyControl](reference/shelly_control.md): Controlling Shelly smart switches and energy meters
+- [WeatherClient](reference/weather_client.md): A simple wrapper for the OpenWeathermap and Open Meteo weather providers

 To get started, see the [Getting Started](guide/getting_started.md) page.